 Two months are about the limit in Thailand before you have to start extending visas and that sort of thing so when our time was up we decided Vietnam would be a good place to head for.
 We both know Vietnam pretty well but there were a few areas that neither of us had visited so the trip we designed was a mishmash of destinations we liked and wanted to re-visit and others that we had not seen on previous visits.

-The French colonial-style Hôtel de Ville de Saigon, built circa 1902
+The French colonial-style Hôtel de Ville de Saigon

-We stayed in HCMC for three days and had great weather for all of it.
+We stayed in HCMC for three days and had great weather throughout.
 We took in all the usual sites such as Reunification Palace and War Remnants Museum and we also had enough time to visit the city’s Chinatown.
 Known locally as Cholon, this was an interesting excursion that took us to a very different part of the city and was well worth the effort of working out the city’s bus system (which actually ended up not being complicated at all).

 Municipal Beach in Quy Nhon, Vietnam

 After a sleepless night in a small hotel opposite the bus station, we headed further north to the delightful colonial port town of Hoi An.
-Both of us had visited Hoi An on more than one occasion and were looking forward to a lazy few days wandering through the back streets of the town and cycling out to the beach and further afield but unfortunately the overcast and miserable weather that we had at Son My decided to follow us up the coast and remained with us for the rest of the week.
-Hoi An in the cold and the rain is certainly not as enjoyable as Hoi An in the heat and sunshine but we still managed to enjoy ourselves, eating well and of course drinking plenty of coffee in the morning and beer in the evening plus wandering through the streets when there was a break in the weather, which we did get now and then.
+Both of us had visited Hoi An on more than one occasion and we were looking forward to a lazy few days wandering through the back streets of the town and cycling out to the beach and further afield, but unfortunately the overcast and miserable weather that we had at Son My decided to follow us up the coast and remained with us for the rest of the week.
+Hoi An in the cold and the rain is certainly not as enjoyable as Hoi An in the heat and sunshine but we still managed to enjoy ourselves, eating well and of course drinking plenty of coffee in the morning and beer in the evening.
+Plus, we did wander through the streets when there was a break in the weather, which happened occasionally.

-Hoi An was as far north as we were heading on this trip and we headed back down to HCMC via the Central Highlands, an area of Vietnam that neither of us had visited before.
+Hoi An was as far north as we were heading on this trip and we returned to HCMC via the Central Highlands, an area of Vietnam that neither of us had visited before.
 Our first stop was a town called Kon Tum.
-The journey inland was uneventful and after walking across a road that had not yet set (have you ever tried getting tar off the bottom of your shoes??) we found a decent enough hotel and went out to explore.
+The journey inland was uneventful and after walking across a newly-laid road that had not yet set (have you ever tried getting tar off the bottom of your shoes??), we found a decent enough hotel and went out to explore.
 The first thing we noticed was the lack of hassle and the second was that we were paying the same price as the locals.
-Both a byproduct of a lack of tourists and a welcome respite after touristy Hoi An.
+Both features were a by-product of a lack of tourists and a welcome respite after touristy Hoi An.
 Furthermore, the weather improved almost the minute we arrived and as we were now in coffee-growing territory the coffee we were drinking was the best we had drunk so far so all in all things were going well.

 So we enjoyed our stay in Kom Tum and after an overnight in Buon Ma Thuot (pronounced ‘boon me tote’), a town synonymous with Vietnam War and the Ho Chi Minh Trail and now famous for its coffee plantations, we spent our last few days in the Central Highlands in the hill station of Dalat.
 This was a good place to while away a couple of days and we took in the sights, rested up a bit and strolled around the lake which dominates the town.